Keintsagi/Draw-Square-Snap-CS-Principles/README.md

 #### How to Run it
 If you see this and you'd like to view my project follow these steps:

-1. Download the "Draw Square.xml" file in this repository.
+1. Download the "Draw Square (CS Principles).xml" file in this repository.
 2. Go to https://snap.berkeley.edu/
 3. Press the Run Snap!
 Now button.